bertofurth/Seagate-Central-Debian/HOWTO-create-debian-image.md

 Debian operating system is more memory hungry than the native Seagate Central firmware it is necessary to make this compromise between peformance and memory efficiency.

-# Upload kernel and uInitrd ramdisk to the boot partition on Seagate Central
+### Upload kernel and uInitrd ramdisk to the boot partition on the Seagate Central
 The goal of this section is to copy the new 4K kernel and the new uInitrd to the appropriate boot partition on the Seagate Central.